Deshaun Watson returns from ban with some support, many boos

 “I’m cheering for the jersey and the team but it’s hard to accept him as my quarterback,” said Brandon Collins, who traveled from Ohio for the game.

 The NFL wanted to suspend Watson for at least one season but settled for 11 games after an independent arbiter initially gave him a six-game ban.
-NFL Commissioner Roger Goodell called Watson's behavior "egregious" and "predatory."
+NFL Commissioner Roger Goodell pointed to former U.S. District Judge Sue Robinson calling Watson's behavior "egregious" and "predatory" in seeking the full suspension.

 Watson also was fined $5 million and required to undergo professional counseling and therapy.
 Watson has maintained his innocence but also apologized to the women he impacted.